 Buy-to-let mortgages are for landlords who are buying property to rent it out.
 The fees and interest rates on buy-to-let mortgages tend to be much higher than standard mortgages, and the minimum deposit is usually between 20% and 40% of the property’s value.
 Most buy-to-let mortgages are interest-only.

-With so many different types of mortgages out there, deciding which one is right for you can be daunting and we recommend seeking professional advice if you feel you need to.
-It’s important to make sure that you add up all the charges over the length of the deal, as well as your monthly repayments, and how much your deposit is, so you know what to expect from your chosen mortgage type.
+With so many different types of mortgages out there, deciding which one is right for you can be daunting; and we recommend seeking professional advice if you feel you need to.
+Before you decide, it’s important to make sure that you add up all the charges over the length of the deal, as well as your monthly repayments, and how much your deposit is, so you know what to expect from your chosen mortgage type.

 If you’re in the process of viewing properties, then have a read of our moving house checklist, or find out how long it can take to sell your current house.
 Alternatively, if you want to sell your home quickly, contact the experienced professionals here at Good Move to receive a cash offer in 24 hours.